liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googlemock/docs/for_dummies.md

 **Note:** Why do we use a macro to do this?
-Well it serves two purposes: first it makes expectations easily identifiable (either by `gsearch` or by a human reader), and second it allows gMock to include the source file location of a failed expectation in messages, making debugging easier.
+Well it serves two purposes: first it makes expectations easily identifiable (either by `gsearch` or by a human reader), and second it allows gMock to include the source m_files location of a failed expectation in messages, making debugging easier.

 #### Matchers: What Arguments Do We Expect?